-If you are someone who is new to guitar and you are looking for a professional, warm sounding tone to come from your guitar, but you’re afraid of the large dreadnought size affecting your playability, I would suggest this guitar to you!
+If you are someone who is new to guitar and you are looking for a professional, warm-sounding tone to come from your guitar, but you’re afraid of the large dreadnought size affecting your playability, I would suggest this guitar to you!

 Yes, it does!
 It’s easy to play and offers a rich, full sound.
-The pin-less bridge makes it easier to change strings; you don’t have to worry breaking or losing a pin while you’re changing your strings.
+The pin-less bridge makes it easier to change strings; you don’t have to worry about breaking or losing a pin while you’re changing your strings.
 While I played this guitar, I did notice that I was able to play a lot longer; I hold that to the unique shape and size of the neck.

 The Yamaha FG800 offers a solid Sitka spruce top, Nato sides and back, a rosewood fingerboard, a rosewood bridge, and diecast tuners.
 This is a great acoustic guitar that has a new and improved scalloped bracing.
 The FG800 has a stronger and louder strong in the low to mid ranges, all while maintaining a consistent tone.

-This dreadnought 2/4th scale cutaway acoustic features solid mahogany sides and back, with a layered Sapele Bracing pattern.
+The Taylor BT2 dreadnought 2/4th scale cutaway acoustic features solid mahogany sides and back, with a layered Sapele Bracing pattern.
 If you’re looking for a bold and beautiful guitar with a bright and warm sound, but want an electric acoustic, come check this guitar out!

 The Takamine GD20-NS Dreadnought Natural Acoustic is a high-quality guitar for an incredibly low price.

 If you are looking for a guitar that is inexpensive but plays like a professional guitar, this is the perfect investment for you to make!
-This instrument is certainly a great investment to make, whether you’re a beginner or you’re a traveling professional who is looking to add another instrument to add to your collection!
+This instrument is certainly a great investment to make, whether you’re a

 If you want to hear what the Takamine GD20-NS Dreadnought Natural Acoustic Guitar sounds like for yourself, watch this videos!
 Enjoy!